jlevy/og-equity-compensation/README.md

     of the cake gets bigger.
   - For example, a typical startup might have three rounds of funding, with each round of funding issuing 20% more shares.
-    At the end of the three rounds, there are more outstanding shares-roughly 73% more in this case, since 120%×120%×120% is 173%-and each shareholder owns proportionally less of the company.
+    At the end of the three rounds, there are more outstanding shares—roughly 73% more in this case, since 120%×120%×120% is 173%—and each shareholder owns proportionally less of the company.
 - 🄳 The [**valuation**](https://en.wikipedia.org/wiki/Valuation_(finance)) of the company is the
   present value investors believe the company has.